ibrahimkurban/M-IHS/README.md

   * Ozaslan, Ibrahim Kurban, Mert Pilanci, and Orhan Arikan. "**Regularized M-IHS for Large Scale Linear System of Equations**" (submitted to the *SIAM Journal on Scientific Computing*)
   * Ozaslan, Ibrahim Kurban, Mert Pilanci, and Orhan Arikan. "**Iterative Hessian Sketch with Momentum**."
 ICASSP 2019-2019 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP).
 IEEE, 2019.

-## Sovlers that are included in the packets
+## Solvers that are included in the packets
   * M-IHS (exact and inexact versions)
   * Dual M-IHS (exact and inexact versions)
   * Primal Dual M-IHS (over and under-determined versions)(exact and inexact versions)